The Charter

 Membership to the Osler Society became exclusive with its 1929 amendments, as it was decided that: “no more than four members be received from any one year,… prospective members [would] be considered primarily on their academic standing, [and] the first four in the class [would receive] consideration first”.
 Being invited to become a member of the Osler Society was an elite honor for medical students during its early years.

 The Osler Society had been operating for eight months under the name of Sir William Osler before they sent a formal letter to Lady Osler seeking permission to use her late husband as their namesake.
 The letter was sent on November 29, 1927, but no response is held in the fonds.
+Crane refers in

 The Osler Society Gavel

 In 1931, the Osler Society was visited by Dr. Norman B. Gwyn, William Osler's nephew.
 Gwyn presented the society with wood from William Osler's birthplace in Bond Head, Canada West (Ontario).
-The wood was fashioned into a gavel by a local craftsman, and remains in use at meetings today.
+The wood was fashioned into a gavel by a local craftsman and remains in use at meetings today.

 Prev Next